curl/everything-curl/sourcecode-contributing.md

   already have too many of those that we haven't managed to remove yet.

-- Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or achitectures you don't know.
+- Quick hacks or dirty solutions that have a high risk of not working on platforms you don't run or architectures you don't know.
 We don't care if you're in a hurry or that it works for you.
 We do not accept high risk code or code that is hard to read or understand.

 - Code that breaks the build.
-Sure, we accept that we sometimes have to add code to certain areas that makes the new functionality perhaps depend on a specific 3rd party library or a specific operating system and similar, but we can **never** do that at the expence of all other systems.
-We don't break the build, and we make sure all tests keep running succesfully.
+Sure, we accept that we sometimes have to add code to certain areas that makes the new functionality perhaps depend on a specific 3rd party library or a specific operating system and similar, but we can **never** do that at the expense of all other systems.
+We don't break the build, and we make sure all tests keep running successfully.

 ## git